Frequently Asked Questions

 3. Regardless of subsequent reinstatement, after sixty-days any balance within your HRA account will be forfeited.

-Grand Rounds is a tremendous resource.
-Specifically, Grand Rounds provides medical guidance.
+It is important to note that Included Health provides medical guidance.
 They direct you to a higher level of care, provide second opinions, research and/or supply you with additional information to help you make the right health decision for you and your family.

 • Want to find the highest qualified provider and as such, the “best of the best” within any specialty within the Plans network, or available to you under the terms of this Plan?
 Of course, you do.
-Contact Grand Rounds.
+Contact Included Health.

-• Do you have concerns about a proposed procedure and want to make sure that the suggested course of action is correct or even necessary?
-Call Grand Rounds.
+• Do you have concerns about the proposed procedure and want to make sure that the suggested course of action is correct or even necessary?
+Call Included Health.

 • Are you confused about your treatment options?
-Call Grand Rounds to discuss diagnoses, symptoms, and treatment plan options.
+Call Included Health to discuss diagnoses, symptoms, and treatment plan options.

-There are three ways in which you can sign up or register with Grand Rounds, they are:
+There are three ways in which you can sign up or register with Grand Rounds (Included Health), they are:

 Mobile

-• Search “Grand Rounds: in the Apple App Store or Google Play Store.
+• Search “Included Health” in the Apple App Store or Google Play Store.

 • Enter your e-mail and password, then input your personal information to create your account.